Carin Boalt: Career

 After leaving the HRI in 1957 she continued studies of housework, publishing 1000 husmödrar om hemarbetet (1000 house wives on housework) in 1959 after working in collaboration with Statistics Sweden.
 She continued to study sociology and statistics while working for the National Institute of Building Research.

 In the 1960s the newly formed Lunds Tekniska Högskola was seeking a chair in the novel field of Building Function Analysis.
 Boalt was selected to chair and began in 1964, making her the first female professor in Lund.
 Due to the field being very new she had to create much of the material herself.
 LTH became part of Lund University in 1969, and she remained at the university until her retirement in 1977.

-Retirement and death
+Retirement

 Following her retirement in 1977 she moved back to Stockholm.
 After her retirement she became engaged in disability rights issues, herself having become disabled following treatment for breast cancer.
 She also frequently engaged in foreign aid work, including a project in Tanzania.
 Work with disabled children in Tanzania was also a deep engagement of hers.
-Boalt remained in Stockholm until her death, passing away in 1999 at the age of 87.

-Legacy
+Death and legacy

+Boalt remained in Stockholm until her death, dying in 1999 at the age of 87.
 In 2022 politicians in Lund Municipality voted to name a road, Carin Boalts väg, after her on the Faculty of Engineering campus.